ShashCode2348/ShashCode2348/README.md

  ---

 ### ⚡Updates
+- Big improvements to [DigiBingoGraphics](https://github.com/ShashCode2348/DigiBingo/blob/main/Python/DigiBingoGraphics.py) including new features and better variable/function names for better readability.
+Checck it out now!
 - I have created a [small project in Python](https://github.com/ShashCode2348/Capital-Letter-Formatter) that performs basic capitalisation formatting on your text.
-Do check it out!
 - I have created the repository CPlusPlusLearning to help you to learn C++.
 - [Message Encoder](https://github.com/ShashCode2348/Message-Encoder): Increased speed(Python) and addition of characters to the recognised list.
 Unfortunately, this means that [A Short Christmas Challenge](https://github.com/ShashCode2348/A-Short-Christmas-Challenge) will no longer work